Double Up Food Bucks: A win for Colorado’s families, farmers & communities

 Fair Food Network has translated the Double Up program into a toolkit and is now working with partners from Arizona to Oklahoma to Colorado bring this successful model to more communities.
 Learn more about Double Up programs nationwide.

-Click here for the 2016 Double Up Food Bucks Colorado (DUFB) Evaluation Summary.
-This report presents a summary of the experiences of DUFB vendors and SNAP customers in the program’s inaugural year.
+Click here for the 2017 Double Up Food Bucks Colorado (DUFB) Evaluation Summary.
+This report presents a summary of the experiences of DUFB vendors and SNAP customers in the program’s second year.

 If you would like to download a copy of the full evaluation report, which offers a better understanding of the of the benefits and challenges partners faced in implementing the program, please fill out the form.